xeon225/MdData/english.md

 a commercial		  商业视角

 Good morning , Iadies and gentlemen !
-It I5 really my honor to have this opportunity for this interview .
-I hope I can make a good performance today .
-I ' m confident that I can succeed .
-Now , I will introduce myself briefly .
-I am x years old , born in Shandong province .
-I graduated from Qiingdao University with an electronic maior .
+My name is Wanglei.
+It is really my honor to have this opportunity for this interview.
+I hope I can make a good performance today.
+I'm confident that I can succeed.
+Now, I will introduce myself briefly .
+I graduated from Beijing Jiaotong University with an Computer Science and Technology.

-I graduated with a bachelor , 5 degree in xx .
-During my college years , I studied hard and passed Band Six test in College English .
-I mastered basic professional knowledge Becomjng an electronic engineer I5 my dream for a Iong time .
-I Iong for the chance to use my talents .
-In July XX , I worked as a technical assistant engineer in a small Private Companies in Qingdao .
-5 ince my talent was not enough , I declded to change my job .
-In August XX , I went to Beijing to work as a foreign capital enterprise Software test engineer .
-Because I want to change my working environment and try to find a Job which I5 more challenging .
+Early work involved in website development.
+Use Asp.net PHP mysql development mode.
+After that, I was engaged in front-end development of HTML + CSS + JS for almost 10 years

+In the past five years, I focused on htM5 + CSS3 + VUE development and component development.
+I used SASS structure layout to generate style library similar to CMUI and cooperated with SVG Sprite to create font library.
+On this basis, various UI components and interactive functional components are developed.
+The goal is to develop a set of front-end UI framework CLI.

+Personal preference UI front-end direction using SASS structure layout, using VUE to develop adaptive cross-platform CSS3 framework or UI class library, can be applied to PC, mobile, mini programs.

-And I think Motorola I5 an international company , and I can get more in such a working environment .
-That I5 lhe reason that I come here for the interview .
-I thinkl " m a good team player and a person of great honesty to others .
-Also .
-I am able Ie to work under great pressure .
-I am very confident that I am qualified for the position of engineer in the company .
+I think Fidelity is an international company , and I can get more in such a working environment .
+That is lhe reason that I come here for the interview .
+I think l'm a good team player and a person of great honesty to others .
+Also, I am able Ie to work under great pressure .
+I am very confident that I am qualified for the position of Front End engineer in the company .

 Thank you for giving me this opportunity .